 What to Keep in Your Carry-on Luggage

-- Travel documents – vouchers, airplane tickets, visa (if necessary), passport.
+- Travel documents – vouchers, airplane tickets, hotel confirmations, tour confirmations, transfer confirmations, visa (if necessary), passport.

 - Credit card and some cash.